-- Sugar cane: Except in the food industry, sugar cane is increasingly being used as a raw material for biofuel ethanol.
+- The International Labor Organization (ILO) Core Conventions are upheld. - Ethical hiring and responsible employment are practiced. - Reasonable production targets, working hours, and leave entitlements are established. - A living wage is paid. - Worker health and safety and the welfare of workers and their families are prioritized. - · Access to remedy is guaranteed. - Commit to meaningful due diligence, transparency, and disclosure of human rights policies, procedures, and data, with a focus on labor and employment. - Sugar cane: Except in the food industry, sugar cane is increasingly being used as a raw material for biofuel ethanol.
 Besides huge areas of agricultural land, the sugar industry also uses large quantities of water.
 The multi-stakeholder Bonsucro unites a number of very large companies and other stakeholders in the industry.
 The objective of the BSI is to develop international guidelines for sustainable production of sugar cane that can be used by companies and investors worldwide, as well as a certification system.
 In November 2009, Bonsucro's predecessor, BSI, published a second edition of the BSI Standard, which had yet been adapted.
-The standard comprises of norms for people and labour rights, the production process and the environment. - Biofuels: Palm oil, soy and sugar cane are increasingly often being used as a raw material for biofuels.
-The Roundtable on Sustainable Biofuels (RSB) is a multistakeholder initiative in which companies, scientists and social organisations cooperate.
+The standard comprises of norms for people and labour rights, the production process and the environment.
+The Fairtrade Labelling Organizations (FLO) also has a Product Standard for sugar. - Biofuels: Palm oil, soy and sugar cane are increasingly often being used as a raw material for biofuels.
+The Roundtable on Sustainable Biofuels (RSB) is a multi-stakeholder initiative in which companies, scientists and social organisations cooperate.
 In November 2010, the RSB published the Global Principles and Criteria for Sustainable Biofuels Production, which comprises of norms on the environment and social aspects based on the international guidelines of the United Nations and the International Labour Organisation.